oauthenticator.oauth2#

 - build_userdata_request_headers(access_token, token_type)#

 Builds and returns the headers to be used in the userdata request.
-Called by the

 - callback_handler#